Need pest help? Save $50 on your first recurring service today with code GET50

 Wasps vary tremendously depending on species.
 Most have two pair of wings and a pinched waist.
 They range in colors from black to metallic greens and blues, and vary in size from almost microscopic to several centimeters long.

 How do I get rid of wasps?

 What Orkin does

-Orkin uses an integrated approach that employs a variety of effective and efficient methods to control wasps.
-Our integrated program includes using:
+Orkin Pros use an integrated approach that employs a variety of effective and efficient wasp extermination methods to control wasps.
+Our Orkin's Point of Service includes:

 For more information or to schedule an inspection, please contact your local Orkin branch office.